 I kept trying to secure that nomination right up until the last day before the deadline.
 I owed that to the thousands of soccer fans around the world who had put their trust in me as the People's Candidate, who had expressed their support on Twitter and Facebook over the past six weeks.
 They came from dozens of countries, making clear that the simple message of cleaning up FIFA resonated around the globe.
 It was a rollicking adventure, one that I'll never forget.
 By the time it was over, I had contacted some 150 national federations and had received responses from around 30 FAs, from countries big (Australia, the U.S.) and small (Iceland, Dominica, FYR Macedonia) and somewhere in between (Sweden, Chile, Ireland, Israel).

-Many of them voiced the same message I heard in that Paris hotel lobby:
+Many of them voiced the same message I heard in that Paris hotel lobby: We don't really like the status quo, but nominating you is impossible.
+Nobody had the courage to do it.
+The prevailing mood was fear.

-"Did anyone think you were joking or that you were a madman?"
+"Did anyone think you were joking or that you were a madman?" – interview question from the Shanghai Morning Post

 I decided to run for FIFA president one night in January.
 Wherever I go around the world covering soccer, the fans complain about Blatter and FIFA, saying the organization isn't clean, that the two FIFA executive committee members suspended for trying to sell their World Cup votes last year might well be the tip of a rotten iceberg.
 If that was the case, I found it strange that Blatter had no challenger in the 2007 FIFA election and none in January 2011 either.
 It's one thing to complain about FIFA, but it's another to actually do something.
 So one night the idea came: Can anyone run for FIFA president?
 Could I?

 I bolted out of bed, turned on my laptop and spent the next three hours doing research.
 On FIFA's website, I learned that anyone can announce their candidacy for FIFA president; you just have to be nominated by one of the world's federations.
 I studied the writer Norman Mailer's campaign for mayor of New York City in 1969, noting his efforts to show that he was unconventional and somewhat satirical but still serious about enacting major reforms.
 (Mailer ended up getting 41,000 votes.)
 And I read up on the history of FIFA's eight presidents, three of whom had worked at one point as sports journalists.
-I brought up the idea with my editors at
+I brought up the idea with my editors at Sports Illustrated, and they told me to go for it.

 I had to take a deep breath on that one, but you'd be surprised how many people will stop and talk to you if they see a guy with a video camera.
 We had a blast, and Ian edited the video to strike a good balance between humor (a powerful tool) and the real changes I was proposing for FIFA.

 We launched the campaign announcement and video publicly on Feb.
 17 in the magazine, on SI.com and on my Twitter and Facebook pages.
 I expected it would be noticed, but I had no idea it would spread globally with such speed and volume.
 Social media is a remarkable thing.
-On the first day, the campaign was endorsed on Twitter by NBA star Steve Nash, NFL receiver Chad Ochocinco, comedian Drew Carey and
+On the first day, the campaign was endorsed on Twitter by NBA star Steve Nash, NFL receiver Chad Ochocinco, comedian Drew Carey and Saturday Night Live's Seth Meyers.
+Spanish soccer player Xabi Alonso sent a message of good luck.
+Media from around the world contacted SI to set up interviews, and I did video hits for CNN, Bloomberg TV and Reuters, among others.

 The message found an audience.
 My main campaign promises were simple enough: As president I would do a WikiLeaks on FIFA, releasing every internal document to the public so we could find out how clean or unclean FIFA really is.
 I would push for term limits to prevent any FIFA president from serving more than two four-year terms.
 I would support (with the approval of the IFAB) the introduction of video-replay technology for all close calls on the goal line.
 And I would name a woman as FIFA's general secretary, the organization's most powerful appointed position, to change the old-boy network culture that will continue to thrive as long as all 24 members of the FIFA executive committee are men.